 Since South Africa went into lockdown 13 days ago, I’ve spent a considerable amount of time in the kitchen, with a spatula in hand and an invisible chef’s hat propped on my head.

-Today, I’m adding my favourite peanut butter biscuits to the list of treats I’ve whipped up – and sharing it with you because they are so easy to make.
+Today, I’m adding my easiest recipe of peanut butter biscuits to the list of treats I’ve whipped up – and sharing it with you because they are so simple.
 Seriously.
 No one can mess these up.

 • 1 cup castor sugar